 An attempted murder lawyer who has experience and expertise in this offence will give you guidance on what to say and do when in police custody.
 The lawyer will work on your case so that whatever happens, you will get the best possible outcome.
 Stuart Miller Solicitors have decades of experience at defending attempted murder cases.

-For a no-obligation chat with us about your situation and case, call us today on 0208 888 5225.
+For a no-obligation chat with us about your situation and case, please get in touch.

 In addition to giving you a free consultation, we can also represent you at the police station if you’ve been arrested.
 We can look at securing your legal aid.